sbremsen/Angular-AlbumStoreProductPage/README.md

+# This Repo was forked from PluralSight for learning purposes

 # Build An Album Store Product Page With Angular

 This repo contains the code for the Pluralsight Project "Build An Album Store Product Page With Angular," located here: https://app.pluralsight.com/projects/build-an-album-store-product-page-with-angular/